Thick salted caramel sauce is one of the most delectable toppings you can use for desserts! It’s such a tasty topping for ice cream!

 Caramel goes with flavors like chocolate, apples, pears, vanilla, butterscotch, popcorn, cream cheese, pecans, and hazelnuts.

 No, you do not stir sugar when making caramel.
 This will cause the sugar to crystallize creating clumps that you may not be able to get out of your caramel sauce.
 You’ll only be tilting the saucepan near the end of the cooking process to check the thickness of the caramel.

 Why is salt added to caramel?

 Salt acts as a stabilizer so it preserves your caramel for up to 2 weeks in the fridge.
 If you’re making salted caramel sauce, more salt is added than regular caramel sauce to give it a more salty & sugary taste.

 - 1/2 cup water

 - In a medium saucepan, place granulated sugar and water over medium heat.
 Let the sugar completely dissolve by stirring it with a whisk.
 Cook for 3-5 minutes.

 - Add butter and let the mixture boil by itself.
 Do not stir.

-- Let the mixture boil for 15-20 minutes until it becomes a golden-amber color.
+- Let the mixture boil on low heat for 15-20 minutes until it becomes a golden-amber color.
 Let it thicken.
 Tilt the caramel in the saucepan to see if it's thick and caramelized.